 Dhirubhai had to stop his business and after not being successful in any work, he joined the job again on the advice of his father.

 Despite Doing A Job, He Also Did Business.

 He did his first job at a petrol pump of a shell company.
-After working for about 2 years, he rose to the position of the manager because of his efficiency and ability.
+After working for about 2 years, he rose to the position of manager because of his efficiency and ability.

 However, even when working, he always looked for opportunities to do business.
 From the beginning, he did not want to let go of any opportunity of doing business.

-During that time, the employees working there used to get tea for only 25 paise, but Dhirubhai did not buy tea for 25 paise and used to go to drink tea of 1 rupee in a big restaurant.
+During that time, the employees working there used to get tea for only 25 paise, but Dhirubhai did not buy tea for 25 paise and used to go to drink tea for 1 rupee in a big restaurant.

-He used to do this so that he could listen to the big businessmen visiting restaurant, and understand the fineness of the business.
+He used to do this so that he could listen to the big businessmen visiting a restaurant, and understand the fineness of the business.

 In this way, Dhirubhai studied business management to fulfill his big dream of being a big businessman.

-Apart from this, the ability to become a big businessman inside Dhirubhai Ambani can also be gauged from the fact that he started selling the silver coins in Yemen to a London company, knowing that the value of the silver of coins exceeds the value of coins.
+Apart from this, the ability to become a big businessman inside Dhirubhai Ambani can also be gauged from the fact that he started selling the silver coins in Yemen to a London company, knowing that the value of the silver coins exceeds the value of coins.